DavidBolaji/stackbuld/README.md

   ```
 ## Conclusion

 This project setup ensures a modern, efficient, and maintainable frontend application.
-The combination of React, TypeScript, Tailwind and React Testing Library.
+The combination of Next, TypeScript, Tailwind and React Testing Library.

 For more details on each section of the code, refer to the inline comments and documentation within the source files.